Anon-IB, Girls Of MU: Naked Photo- And Video-Sharing Websites Shut-Down Petition

 — #NotInMyMarineCorps (@NotInMyMarines) March 9, 2017

-The “Marines United 2.0” closed group emerged on Facebook, according to the Colorado Springs Gazette, in an act of defiance after the original “Marines United” Facebook group was shut down.
+The “Marines United 2.0” closed group emerged on Facebook, reports the Colorado Springs Gazette, in an act of defiance after the original “Marines United” Facebook group was shut down.

-The flocking of nude photos to Anon-IB, as reported by McClatchy Washington Bureau, comes with news that hundreds of naked photos have been posted to Anon-IB by “members of every military branch.”
+The flocking of nude photos to Anon-IB, as reported by McClatchy Washington Bureau, comes with news that hundreds of naked photos have been posted to Anon-IB my “members of every military branch.”

 At least one Change.org petition, seeks to shut down Anon-IB.